 There was a long silence, and then–

-“Well, bless your little soul,” Agatha said in a voice as tender as I had ever heard from her, “You must be meant for great things.”
-She shook her head and looked me over with new eyes.
+“Well, bless your little soul,” Agatha said in a voice as tender as I had ever heard from her, “You must be meant for good things.”
+She shook her head and looked me over with curious eyes.

-**From my journal, “A book of firsts”; a collection of first pages or paragraphs that I have written, inspired by my own experiences and daydreams.
-This story in particular was inspired by a true ghost story.
-The orphan, the nuns, the names etc are fictional, but the two ghosts and the stack of photos reveal are actually based on my own experiences.
-Maybe I’ll post that story next **
+** This story was inspired by a true ghost story.
+The orphan, the nuns, the names etc are fictional, but the two ghosts and the stack of photos revealed are actually based on my own experiences.
+See the story of the shadow man and Maggie Bell**

 Copyright © 2019 Davina Rush